r0bis/efptPWG/readme.md

 This is project to conduct and analyse data from EFPT survey.
 It has been going on for quite long, thus illustrating the estimate for international voluntary projects described by Khaneman in "Thinking Fast and Thinking Slow".
 However it looks like we are moving somewhere interesting with it now.

-Data have been collected from 20 countries so far.
+Data have been collected from 18 (+ 1) countries so far.
+We are waiting for collecting on line sweden results